Subpart D - Walking and Working Surfaces

 Scope: This standard provides the requirements for fall protection and falling object protection.

-Special Requirements: Fall protection systems, demonstrate, fall protection plan, practices, inspections, authorized employees, markings, training, warning lines, signs, references other standards
+Special Requirements: Demonstrate, fall protection plan, personal fall protection systems, designated area, practices, inspections, authorized employees, markings, training, warning lines, signs, references other standards

 1910.28(a)(1) - This section requires employers to provide protection for each employee exposed to fall and falling object hazards.
 Unless stated otherwise, the employer must ensure that all fall protection and falling object protection required by this section meet the criteria in 1910.29 - Fall protection systems and falling object protection - criteria and practices, except that personal fall protection systems required by this section meet the criteria of 1910.140 - Personal fall protection systems.